pantheon-systems/documentation/source/_docs/getting-support.md

   </div>
 </div>

-All users of the platform can recieve customer service and support for non-site-related questions via any avalable medium regardless of account type.
+All users of the platform can recieve customer service and support for non-site-related questions via any available medium regardless of account type.

 ## Real Time Chat Support
 Start a chat with our Support Team to ask questions or request assistance on issues within our [scope of support](#scope-of-support).
 This support feature is available to all users and sites across all plans, including Sandbox.